Rockwall District Court and County Court Plan

 X. Compensation of Court Appointed Counsel - Fee and Expense Payment Process

-1. The county will pay appointed counsel compensation as approved by a Judge, according to the fee schedules which are reflected in the fee vouchers which are attached hereto as "Rockwall District Court Attorney Fee Voucher" and "Rockwall County Court Attorney Fee Voucher".
-Said fee schedule is adopted pursuant to Article 26.05(b) of the Code of Criminal Procedure.
+1. The county will pay appointed counsel compensation as approved by a Judge, according to the fees which are most recently reflected in the fee vouchers/schedules which are attached hereto as "Rockwall District and County Court Attorney Fee Voucher" and "Rockwall District and County Court Attorney Fee Schedule".
+Said fee plans are adopted pursuant to Article 26.05(b) of the Code of Criminal Procedure.

 2. Payments will not vary from the fee schedule except in extraordinary circumstances where the fee is shown to be manifestly inappropriate.
 Approval of variance will require counsel to file and present a motion with the Court which documents in detail the extraordinary circumstances.